Clock Tower 3: Development

 After Human Entertainment went out of business in 2000, Sunsoft became the sole owner of the Clock Tower intellectual property.
 In April 2001, Capcom announced to bring Clock Tower 3 to the PlayStation 2 and co-producing the game with Sunsoft.
 Japanese film director Kinji Fukasaku directed the cutscenes, Keita Amemiya was in charge of character designs, Noboru Sugimura was writing the scenario, and Kouji 'Cozy' Kubo was composing the music.
 At the time of the announcement, the game was still in the casting phase; over two hundred actresses had auditioned for the motion capture of Alyssa.
+In addition to the motion capture cast, two separate groups of voice actors were hired for the English and Japanese versions.
+Minami, who previously worked with Fukasaku in Battle Royale, modeled for Alyssa.
 The game was first shown at E3 in May 2002, where a non-playable demo was on show at the Capcom booth.

 Release

 Clock Tower 3 was released in Japan on December 12, 2002.
 Commercially, the game was a failure.
 Capcom had projected sales of at least 450,000, but the game fell considerably short of that number.
-By the end of 2002, it had sold 78,961 units, making it the 151st highest selling game in Japan across all systems.
+By the end of 2002, it had sold 78,961 units, making it the 151st-highest-selling game in Japan across all systems.
 In 2003, it sold a further 43,061 units, bringing its total to only 122,022 units sold.